mbakholdina/lib-tcpdump-processing/README.md

 Probing DATA packets are extracted from the DATA packets dataset as follows:
 1. Find all the packet pairs where the latest 4 bits of their sequence numbers (`srt.seqno`) are `0000` and `0001`.
 The order is important.
-2. For each packet pair, check whether both of packets are sent as `Original` (`srt.msg.rexmit` == 0), not `Retransmitted` (`srt.msg.rexmit` == 1).
+2. For each packet pair, check whether both packets are sent as `Original` (`srt.msg.rexmit` == 0), not `Retransmitted` (`srt.msg.rexmit` == 1).
-3. For the remain packet pairs, take the packet with sequence number ending with `0001` bits as probing packet.
+3. For the remaining packet pairs, take the packet with sequence number ending with `0001` bits as a probing packet.

-Here is an example of packet pair where `Frame 25` corresponds to the probing packet
+Here is an example of a packet pair where `Frame 25` corresponds to the probing packet:
 ```
 Frame 24: 1514 bytes on wire (12112 bits), 1500 bytes captured (12000 bits) on interface 0
 Ethernet II, Src: 12:34:56:78:9a:bc (12:34:56:78:9a:bc), Dst: Microsof_59:95:17 (00:0d:3a:59:95:17)